EnriqueBenny/mdresume/erik_benson-resume.md

 `2022-Present`
 __Programming with Data Structures Tutor__, BYU-I
+  -Instructed with the python language.
+  -Remote collaboration via Zoom.
+  -Teaching and Reinforcing advanced programming concepts.

 `2015-2019, 2021-Present`
 __Assembly Technician__, On-Demand Digital Diplay
+  -Acted as a company representative in professional settings.
+  -Built and assembled electronic displays.
+  -Assisted in preparing specialized computers.

 `2019-2021`
-__Ecclesiastical Service and Teaching__, Kenya, Tanzania, Michigan
+__Ecclesiastical Service and Teaching__, Kenya, Tanzania, Michigan -Discussed and presented new and abstract concepts.
+  -Performed service in Orphanages, Thrift Shops, and Public Venues.

 `2019-2020`
 __English Teacher__, Kenya, Tanzania, Michigan
+  -Taught English to Swahili speakers.

 <!-- ### Footer